Jakarta Stock Exchange Tower Evacuated After Floor Collapses

 The Associated Press reports:

-"Figures released by five hospitals showed 77 people were injured.
+"Figures released by five hospitals showed 77 people were injured."

 The Wall Street Journal reports: "Indonesia Stock Exchange officials said the afternoon trading session would continue as normal following the routine 90-minute lunch break."